maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/4-butte-county-registrar-of-voters/all-elections/en/ways-to-vote/vote-in-person.md

 priority: "Minor"
 ---

 Your neighborhood polling locations will no longer be open.
-Instead, you can vote at any Vote Center in Amador County.
+Instead, you can vote at any Vote Center in Butte County.

 - **All Vote Centers will be open for at least 4 days** from Saturday, February 29, through Election Day, Tuesday, March 3.